Documentation

 {arrangement: Verse 1, Verse 2, Chorus, Verse 3, Chorus, Bridge, Chorus}

-Note: if a matching section is not found, the text you enter will be inserted instead, so this can be used to make comments.
+Note: if a matching section is not found, the text you enter will be inserted as a comment.
+Also, any text inside double quotes (") will be treated as a comment, eg. {flow: Verse 1, "Repeat Verse 1", Chorus}.

 Short Names